1 May-11 June 2019 (E05619) | Registration will open in February 2018

 The increasing trend towards the employment of transitional justice mechanisms after periods of conflict has been the subject of much debate as well as policy scrutiny from feminist scholars and gender practitioners.
 The field of transitional justice has been identified as important to broadening understanding of the women and conflict discourse and of women’s experiences of armed conflict.
 Transition and transitional justice have been identified as gendered processes with potential to both contribute to and inhibit a more nuanced understanding of women’s experiences of violence and harm during conflict.

 This e-learning course provides participants with a general introduction to the field of transitional justice from the perspective of the need for accountability for women’s specific experiences of harm during conflict.
 Legal as well as non-prosecutorial responses to women’s experiences of harm (such as international criminal trials, truth commissions and reparations programmes) will be examined.
-Case studies from processes employed in post-conflict contexts such as Timor-Leste, Sierra Leone, Liberia, Morocco and Colombia will be used to illustrate the application of critical concepts of gender theory to the transitional justice field.
+Case studies from processes employed in post-conflict contexts such as Lebanon and Syria will be used to illustrate the application of critical concepts of gender theory to the transitional justice field.

 After this course, participants will: